 Can You Brake Check a Tailgater?

 Never break check another driver.
 If someone is following you, try changing lanes.
 If you can’t change lanes, maintain your speed and, when it’s safe to do so, change lanes or exit the road altogether.
-In the case of an accident, there are aggressive drivers and there are drivers who are prone to attack.
+In the case of an accident, there are aggressive drivers, and there are drivers who are prone to attack.
 It’s not worth it to stop someone who is eager or ready to fight or assault because of an accident they don’t believe they caused.

 Additionally, you may be held liable for the accident.
-The only reasons people have for break checking are that they were upset or trying to commit insurance fraud.
+The only reasons people have for brake checking are that they were upset or trying to commit insurance fraud.
 Neither of these reasons are acceptable.
 In a comparative fault state, brake checkers could very well end up paying for part of the damages if they drove recklessly.

 How Do I Prove Brake Checking After an Accident?